Current Salary for Faculty and Staff

 The National Science Foundation (NSF) permits a maximum amount of two months of salary per year for senior personnel from all NSF awards.
 Budgeted salary greater than two months in a year must be justified and specifically approved in an award notification.

-The National Institutes of Health (NIH) restricts direct salary reimbursement to $192,300 per year.
-NIH no longer allows inflationary increases for all grant awards.
+The National Institutes of Health (NIH) restricts direct salary reimbursement to $203,700 per year (rate effective January 2, 2022).

 Postdoctoral Associates, Graduate Students and Temporary Employees